Vivic-Labs/Front-End-Developer-Recruitment-Task/README.md

 7. Don't worry about stuff like authentication etc.

 ### Submission
-Preferably, we would like you to submit your code via platforms like [CodePen](http://codepen.io/) or [JS Bin](https://jsbin.com)or by sending us your git repository.
+Preferably, we would like you to submit your code via platforms like [CodePen](http://codepen.io/) or [JS Bin](https://jsbin.com) or by sending us your git repository.
 Remember, we should be able to run your code without any problems.

 Good luck!
 If having any questions, reach us at **careers@viviclabs.com**